-Evidence Statements Regarding Opioid Addiction Treatment Strong Evidence In patients being treated with opioid agonists for heroin addiction, methadone is more successful than buprenorphine at retaining patients in treatment.
-The rates of opiate use, as evidenced by positive urines, are equivalent between methadone and buprenorphine.
-Meta-analysis of randomized clinical trials
+Evidence Statements Regarding Opioid Addiction Treatment Strong Evidence Evidence Statement Citation Design In patients being treated with opioid agonists for heroin addiction, methadone is more successful than buprenorphine at retaining patients in treatment.
+The rates of opiate use, as evidenced by positive urines, are equivalent between methadone and buprenorphine. ([Cochrane] Mattick et al., 2014) Meta-analysis of randomized clinical trials